framps/raspiBackupDoc/en/src/restore-options.md

 ### --updateUUIDs: Customize the UUIDs

-When restoring, the PARTUUIDs, UUIDs and LABELs are always of the original are always restored.
-This usually causes problems if you mount the restored system is mounted on the original system.
+When restoring, the PARTUUIDs, UUIDs and LABELs are always restored.
+This usually causes problems if you mount the restored system on the original system.
 With this option, new PARTUUIDs, UUIDs and LABELs are generated during the generated during the restore.

 | Option | Default | In Installer | Configuration name |